b-kaindl/dsnd_proj1/README.md

 To get started you can either download the code files in this repository or clone them using `git clone`.
 This should be enough to set you up to play with the data.

 ## Motivation
 This project was created for Udacity's Data Scientist Nanodegree Program.
-It is meant to provide inspiration and a potential starting point to motivate the usage of data-driven methods in game design (or level designn in particular for this example.
+It is meant to provide inspiration and a potential starting point to motivate the usage of data-driven methods in game design (or level designn in particular for this example).
+See the corresponding [blog post] (https://medium.com/@bernhard.kaindl/how-to-make-a-super-mario-maker-level-that-rocks-4453c0711609?sk=60c741ae1ae1a5a0a046603c708d1e49) on Medium.

 ## Files
 `dsnd_proj1.ipynb` - Jupyer notebook containing code for analysis and output.